Green Resources

 Going Green

 “Green” means different things to different people but centers around energy efficiency, recycling, and responsible use of our natural resources, including rainwater.
-Capitol Hardscapes is committed to helping our customers “live green” through the use of aesthetically pleasing pervious paving products.
-Pervious pavers prevent water run-off-related problems like pollution, erosion and flooding by allowing rainwater to drain directly into the ground.
+Capitol Hardscapes is committed to helping our customers “live green” using aesthetically pleasing permeable paving products.
+Permeable pavers prevent water run-off-related problems like pollution, erosion and flooding by allowing rainwater to drain directly into the ground through open graded gravel systems.
+We are committed to playing our part in reducing waste by sending excavated concrete, aggregate and debris to recycling centers in the Metro area.

 Why might stormwater runoff be a problem?